pbtrre95/reactCA2/README.md

 # Peter Byrne | N00153868

-To install the application run npm run followed by npm run dev.
+To install the application run npm install followed by npm run dev.